 An application for a proposed licensed alcoholic beverage premises may be approved by the mayor and council prior to the applicant obtaining an occupancy permit for the premises if the premises are currently under construction, renovation or rehabilitation.
 If approved by the mayor and council, the city clerk shall not issue the alcohol beverage license until the applicant has obtained an occupancy permit and all other approvals required by the state and city for fire and building code purposes and has advised the city clerk in writing of the date on which the alcoholic beverage business shall commence, which date shall not exceed 12 months from the date of application approval.
 The license shall be dated as of such commencement date and shall not be effective until that date.
 If the applicant fails to obtain an occupancy permit or to commence the alcoholic beverage business within 12 months of the date of approval of the alcohol beverage license by the mayor and council, the applicant shall forfeit his application which shall, by virtue of failure to obtain an occupancy permit or failure to commence the alcoholic beverage business, be rejected without the necessity of any further action of the mayor and council.

-(Ord. of 9-7-1999, § 1(4-159))

 Sec.
-6-150.
+6-149.
 Time limit for commencement of business.